 The best thing to do is to stay at home until you're feeling better.
 There's no cure for norovirus, so you have to let it run its course.

-Antibiotics won't help because it's caused by a virus.
+Antibiotics will not help because it's caused by a virus.

-You don't usually need to get medical advice unless there's a risk of a more serious problem.
+You do not usually need to get medical advice unless there's a risk of a more serious problem.

 How norovirus is spread